 As far as ports and features go, you get an HDMI port, DisplayPort 1.2, and a headphone jack.
 You can tilt the screen, adjust the height, or mount it on the wall too.
 The BenQ EL2870U is HDR10 ready, and it’s just waiting for you to test it out.

 The Sceptre C305B is not only one of the most affordable ultrawide monitors around, but it’s also a pretty good for gaming as well.
 It offers an impressive 200Hz refresh rate and is compatible with AMD FreeSync.
 The 30-inch monitor comes with a curved screen with a Full HD (2560 x 1080) resolution and 21:9 aspect ratio.
 It’s a TN panel so the color accuracy isn’t great.

 When it comes to connectivity, you get a couple of HDMI (HDMI 2.0 and HDMI 1.4) ports, DisplayPort 1.2, a headphone jack, and two built-in speakers.
 You can tilt the screen and it is compatible with select wall mounts.
-Like the other Sceptre monitor on this list, the C305B is quite cheap, which is great given how expensive ultrawide monitors can get.

 6. Acer SB230

 The Acer SB230 doesn’t do much to distinguish itself when compared to the other options on this list.
 It’s specs and features are quite standard for an affordable monitor.
 You get a 23-inch IPS LCD screen with a Full HD resolution and 75Hz refresh rate.
 It comes with an impressive 1ms response time though and supports AMD FreeSync, so it’s even a decent option for gamers.